onestardao/WFGY/Polaris/experiments/README.md

 The most important point is:

-Evidence is published first, before deeper mathematics and execution materials are released.
+Evidence is published first, before deeper mathematics and full implementation materials are released.

 This means readers do not have to rely only on screenshots or slogans.
-They can first inspect raw model outputs, normalized results, verdict tables, token cost, audit records, and file fingerprints.
+They can first inspect raw model outputs, normalized results, verdict tables, token cost, audit records, file fingerprints, and Colab companion notebooks.

 In other words: